limikael/wp-crypto-accounts/README.md

 # wp-crypto-accounts

+Sorry...
+This plugin is not maintained anymore... :(

 This WordPress plugin allows Wordpres users to deposit and withdraw bitcoin.

 It makes a WordPress instance function as a bank, and can be used as a foundation to create banking and financial software in WordPress.